AVTech1/MPF-2-Loader/README.md

 Retrochallenge RC2019/09: http://www.retrochallenge.org/

-On this GitHub i want to store all the information and programs to build the interface and to program the Loader by yourself.
+On this GitHub I want to store all the information and programs to build the interface and to program the Loader by yourself.
 Also the final build Loader program comes here.